ffhighwind/DapperExtraCRUD/README.md

 # Description:

-A thread-safe Dapper extension that includes the functionality of Dapper-Plus, Dapper.SimpleCRUD, and more.
-Unique additions include new attributes (Versioning keys: MatchUpdate, MatchDelete), AutoSync, Distinct, Top/Limit, Upsert, Insert If Not Exists, and Bulk operations.
+A thread-safe Dapper extension that was inspired by Dapper.SimpleCRUD.
+Unique additions include Bulk operations, AutoSync, new attributes (Versioning keys: MatchUpdate, MatchDelete), Distinct, Top/Limit, Upsert, and Insert If Not Exists.
 It also exposes most of the underlying metadata to allow customization and improved performance.

 # Example:

 #### Note:
 This example is not a recommendation on how to design a database table.
-It is usually better to use triggers, default values, and stored procedures when faced with certain constraints.

 ```sql
 CREATE TABLE [dbo].[Users](